graphprotocol/origin-subgraph/README.md

 The Origin smart contracts are set up so that the majority of the events are emitted from a single address.
 The Solidity file that has these events is `Marketplace.sol`.

-Most events are included and tracked in the subgraph.
-The following events were not tracked:

-* `todo` - todo
+All events in this subgraph are tracked.

 This subgraph can be used for Origin on the mainnet, and all testnets.
 In order to run it for a testnet, the `subgraph.yaml` file will need to have the contract addresses changed to point to the correct address for each respective network.

-The subgraph takes less than 5 minutes to sync.
+The subgraph takes less than 10 minutes to sync.

+> Note - This subgraph currently only `ipfs cats` about ~20 ipfs files to show full functionality of all the mappings.
+This is because the ipfs node running alongside The Graph Node get hung up on searching for the file for too long.
+The subgraph should be able to connect to the origin ipfs node via swarm, but we are waiting to coordinate that.

 ## Brief Description of The Graph Node Setup